 - Session I: Listening, Language use, and Reading - Session II: Writing, Speaking iv.
-Development of Assessment Materials proofreading and editing, and printing aiming for ensuring that all the stages of administering assessment processes run smoothly.
+Development of Assessment Materials

 The students who take at least 65 points in the first session are entitled to sit in for Session II.
 Students are required to take at least 65 points in both sessions to qualify for studying in their departments.